Holography of New Conformal Higher Spin Gravities in 3d: New Conformal higher-spin Theories

 The construction of the new conformal HiSGRA is based on the Chern-Simons action.
 In the standard Chern-Simons action

-the field $\omega$ is Lie algebra valued one form.
-When the Lie algebra is $so(3,2)$, the action is equivalent to CG action for $\omega$ valued in Lorentz group \cite{Horne:1988jf}.
-The action (\ref{cs}) based on $so(3,2)$ group admits higher spin extension \cite{Pope:1989vj} that leads to a theory with infinite tower of higher spin fields.
-The equations of motion are Based on the (\ref{cs}) action and $so(3,2)$ embedding group, (as predicted in \cite{Pope:1989vj}) one can define an infinite number of theories, new conformal HiSGRA, each with finite number of higher spin fields \cite{Grigoriev:2019xmp}.
-These higher spin fields consist of Fradkin-Tseytlin fields and conformal partially massless fields.
-Fradkin-Tseytlin fields are symmetric traceless tensors $\phi_{a_1...a_s}$ with linearized gauge symmetries
+the field $\omega$ is a Lie-algebra-valued one-form.
+Which means that $\omega$ is written as an expansion in terms of the generators of the chosen Lie-algebra.
+When the Lie algebra is $so(3,2)$, the action is equivalent to the CG action for $\omega$ valued in Lorentz algebra \cite{Horne:1988jf}.
+The action (\ref{cs}) based on $so(3,2)$ admits a higher-spin extension \cite{Pope:1989vj} that leads to a theory with an infinite tower of higher-spin fields.
+The equations of motion are Based on the (\ref{cs}) action and $so(3,2)$ embedding algebra, (as predicted in \cite{Pope:1989vj}) one can define an infinite number of theories, new conformal HiSGRA, each with a finite number of higher-spin fields \cite{Grigoriev:2019xmp}.
+These higher-spin fields consist of Fradkin-Tseytlin fields and conformal partially massless fields.
+Fradkin-Tseytlin fields are symmetric traceless tensors $\phi_{a_1...a_s}$ with linearized gauge transformations